Matthew-Hsu/PiPass/README.md

     ->  sudo apt-get install php5 -y
     ->  sudo apt-get install hostapd -y
     ->  sudo apt-get install bridge-utils -y
+    ->  sudo apt-get install p7zip-full -y

-Download PiPass from the 1.2 branch as a zip file and extract the contents on your local machine.
+Download PiPass from the 1.3 branch as a zip file and extract the contents on your local machine.
 You will notice three directories inside PiPass: etc, opt, and var.
 These three directories are the locations where you want to install PiPass (e.g., Linux root locations would be /etc/, /opt/, and /var/).
 Go ahead and merge the directories and it will be safe to overwrite the files with PiPass' configuration files.

 As a security measure, add the MAC address of your Nintendo 3DS by entering the following command: